BK Arena

-BK Arena (formerly known as Kigali Arena until 2022) is a multi-purpose indoor arena in Kigali, Rwanda, used mostly for basketball and volleyball matches.
+BK Arena (formerly known as Kigali Arena) is a multi-purpose indoor arena in Kigali, Rwanda, used mostly for basketball and volleyball matches.
 Built and finished in 2019, it hosts sporting events and concerts.
 It is the biggest indoor arena in East Africa and is located next to the Amahoro Stadium.

 The arena is regularly used for games in the Rwanda Basketball League (RBL).
 It was constructed by SUMMA, a Turkish international contractor.

 In 2021 Kigali Arena signed a contract with Rwandan singer Bruce Melodie for him to be its brand ambassador for the next three years with a shared objective to position the venue as a regional entertainment hub.

-On May 24, 2022, the arena's name was changed to the BK Arena after a six-year sponsorship deal worth 7 billion RF with the Bank of Kigali.
+On 24 May 2022, the arena's name was changed to the BK Arena after a six-year sponsorship deal worth 7 billion RF with the Bank of Kigali.

 Construction

 Construction of the Kigali Arena, a joint project of the Rwandan government through the Rwanda Housing Authority (RHA) and Turkish firm Summa, began in January 2019.
 The construction of the indoor arena was supervised by the RHA.
 Construction progressed at a fast rate, with around 1,000 to 2,000 people employed to work on the project both in day and night shifts.
 By mid-June 2019, the indoor arena was at least 70 percent complete and was completed in July 2019.